kiedtl/website/src/content/blog/toolbox.md

 	- **Pro:** merely mentioning that you use CRUX moves you up in the world of (SFW) [r/unixporn](https://reddit.com/r/unixporn).
 	- *Con:* not rolling release.
 Many will disagree, but I like to keep things "fresh".
 	- *Con:* sparse community. not that many people use it, sadly.
+	- *Con:* due to lack of developers, *most* packages are missing proper footprint/md5sums, making it a pain in the ass to install anything.

 ### Window Managers
 - [`dwm`](https://dwm.suckless.org/)